argoproj-labs/hera/docs/user-guides/scripts.md

     return output
 ```

-The outputs directory `/hera/outputs` can be set by the user.
+The parent outputs directory, `/hera/outputs` by default, can be set by the user.
 This is done by adding:

 ```python
 global_config.set_class_defaults(RunnerScriptConstructor, outputs_directory="user/chosen/outputs")
 ```

-in the script using the outputs.
-Note, this is only done for scripts using the runner constructor.